Kent Thornburg on the TEDx stage speaking on the epidemic of chronic disease and understanding epigenetics:

 These graphics represent different aspects of the DOHaD science:

-Professor Patti explain how chronic disease risk can be programmed before birth:
+Professor Patti explains how chronic disease risk can be programmed before birth:

 Download or print tools to help members of all communities eat a balanced diet.